adamgreloch/irio-mapreduce/README.md

 ```
 ./partition -R <R-param> -i <input_file_path> -o <output_directory>
 ```

-Behaviour: deterministically partitions the input file into R partitions
+Behaviour: deterministically partitions the input file into R partitions.
+**Appends** (!) resulting partitions to already existing files in the output directory.

+You can assume that files in the output directory are not accessed concurrently.

 ### Reduce
 ```